pan1kt/GamingTweaks/README.md

 **Install SetTimerResolutionService**

-This service increases the resolution of the Windows kernel timer, which will significantly lower latency <br/>
+This service increases the resolution of the Windows kernel timer, which will significantly lower latency.<br/>
 Drop this file in C:/ folder, the file must be there to service work <br/>
 Open command promt and paste: <br/>